alfo1995/ADM-HW4/README.md

 				{730272: 'optimal spectral transportation with application to music transcription.'}, {731280: 'mapping estimation for discrete optimal transport.'}]

+In order to do this part above run this:

+module.buildDataStructure()

+and this if you want to check:

+module.dict_author_pub

 ## First point
 In this first part, after importing the library *Networkxx*, we implemented the code to create our Graph.